Kahe Naa Kahe

 Kahe Naa Kahe is a Hindi Indian soap opera created by Ekta Kapoor for the network 9X.
 The show premiered on 12 November 2007 and stars Krystal D'Souza and Karan Hukku.
 The show ended on 3 July 2008 and was replaced by Kahaani Hamaaray Mahaabhaarat Ki.

 Plot

-The show revolves Kinjal (Krystal D'Souza) who dreams of love and marriage like an ordinary Indian girl but with a difference.
+The show revolves around Kinjal (Krystal D'Souza) who dreams of love and marriage like an ordinary Indian girl but with a difference.
 The show explores how her mother Urmila supports her dreams in leading her life and in making her daughter well good to lead her life.
 The show also explores Kanav (Karan Hukku) who is a rich spoilt brat and how he falls in love with Kinjal.